 Everyone grieves at this or her own pace because there isn’t a fixed amount of time that you have to go through these stages.

 Making it through the grieving process

-Managing grief is really hard.
-Below are some suggestions that may help you to get through the process.
+Managing grief is hard but here are some suggestions that may help you to get through the process:

 Accept your feelings: There’s no right or wrong way to feel after losing someone you care about.
 Accepting the feelings you have and acknowledging that you’re going through a stressful experience can help you manage your reactions.
 Sometimes you might feel overwhelmed with your thoughts and feelings, which might make you think you’re going crazy.
 Don’t fret because this isn’t the case at all.
 It’s just another stage you go through when grieving.

 Allow yourself to cry: It’s OK to cry.
 If you feel uncomfortable crying in front of other people, you might want to make a plan to leave and cry in a private place.
 This could be in a quiet room, at the park, at school, or in a campus counselor’s office.

 Also, if you’re in school, it might be a good idea to let your teacher or professor know of your loss, so he or she can be aware of what you’re going through, help you along the way, and offer support.

 Smile: Many times we focus on the sadness of losing a love one, but it may be helpful to talk about the memories and good times you’ve had with the person.
 It’s OK to enjoy those memories and laugh about the fun times you shared.
 This isn’t a sign that you miss the person any less.